-Individuals can make the diagnosis of fever by taking a person's temperature with a thermometer.
+People can make the diagnosis of fever at home by taking a person's temperature with a thermometer.

 There are several ways to bring down (reduce) a fever.
 In general, a fever can be reduced with ibuprofen (Advil, Motrin, Nuprin) or acetaminophen (Tylenol and others).
 Both medications help control pain and reduce fever.
 Alternating doses of each will also work and prevent accidental overdose of one drug.
 At times, a combination of both acetaminophen and ibuprofen will be needed to stop the fever.
 Cool bath water or cool towels applied to a person's skin may also help reduce fevers; cool fluids taken orally will also rehydrate and cool a person.

 Aspirin is not the first choice drug for fever reduction; it should not be used in children.
 Aspirin may be toxic in large doses in adults or cause Reye's syndrome in children.
 Do not give aspirin to individuals 18 years or younger unless directed by a physician to give a specific dose.